docQodly/docs/docs/studio/pageLoaders/components/selectbox.md

 import Column from '@site/src/components/Column'

 The **Select Box** component is a UI element for item selection from a list of embedded Stylebox components.
-It streamlines selection through a dropdown-style interface, sourcing display data from a qodlysource and allowing customization with multiple embedded components.
+It streamlines selection through a dropdown-style interface, sourcing display data from a Qodly Source and allowing customization with multiple embedded components.

 :::info